A processed food is simply one that has been altered from its original form. Learn how to tell the difference and food swaps you can make.

 In essence, pinning down the exact nature of ultra-processed food is still, well, in process.

-By most definitions, the changes that turn a “regular” processed food to an ultra-processed one occur in the final stage of food production, called tertiary processing.
+By most definitions, the changes that turn a “regular” processed food into an ultra-processed food occur in the final stage of food production, called tertiary processing.

-Typical food processing happens in up to three stages.
-Understanding these three stages can help you independently determine how processed a food is and what your standards are.
+Typical food processing happens in different stages.
+Understanding these stages can help you independently determine how processed a food is and what your standards are.